-A: If matters are serious enough, and other special powers are inadequate or considered inappropriate, the external auditor can decide to apply to the court for judicial review.
+A: If matters are serious enough, and other additional powers (as discussed above) are inadequate or considered inappropriate, the auditor can decide to apply to the court for judicial review.

 Only a judge can decide whether an authority's decision, or failure to decide something it should have, is unlawful.